vedph/gve-doc/docs/model/textual.md

 ### Chain

-So far, we have modeled our snapshot and its ingredients: we have letters, and operations on them.
+So far, we have modeled our snapshot and its _ingredients_: we have letters, and operations on them.
 Some of these operations just move letters around; others can delete them, or add new ones.

-Our next challenge is representing a recipe.
+Our next challenge is representing a _recipe_.
 In our sample snapshot, our ingredients are:

 - the base text `ARZDC`;
 - the deletion of `Z`;